data-space/r-scrapers/README.md

 ·  	Scrape different sources such as newspaper data, Wikipedia, social media, and web services

-·  	 After collecting the data, it will be processed, cleaned and debugged until its useable for analyses
+·  	 After collecting the data, it will be processed, cleaned, and debugged until its useable for analyses